Traveling to Japan With Ozempic, Wegovy, or Mounjaro (GLP-1 Medications)

 Sharps Disposal in Japan

 Beyond pharmacies, dedicated needle disposal boxes are available at major airports including Narita and Haneda, and in accessible (barrier-free) restrooms in department stores and larger train stations.
 In rural areas, your hotel front desk is usually your best resource — staff will often know the nearest option.
-If you can't find a disposal point immediately, simply carry the capped container until you can.
+If you can't find a disposal point right away, simply carry the capped container until you can.

 The one firm rule: never place sharps in regular trash.
 Japan takes medical waste seriously, and so should we.